cunicu/cunicu/docs/usage/md/wice.md

 ```
   -h, --help               help for wice
+  -l, --log-file string    path of a file to write logs to
   -d, --log-level string   log level (one of "debug", "info", "warn", "error", "dpanic", "panic", and "fatal") (default "info")
 ```